Academic Catalog

 Lab Content

-D. Drawing cartoons in TV, film and video and panel layout formats.
+4. Drawing cartoons in TV, film, video, and panel layout formats

 Special Facilities and/or Equipment